flowground/amazonaws-com-discovery-connector/README.md

 - API Key
 ## Actions

+### AssociateConfigurationItemsToApplication
-### Associates one or more configuration items with an application.
+> Associates one or more configuration items with an application.<br/>

 #### Input Parameters
 * `Action` - _required_